chemturion/scraping-flatiron-code-along-cb-000/README.md

 ![](http://readme-pics.s3.amazonaws.com/Screen%20Shot%202015-08-20%20at%202.53.11%20PM.png)

 Looks like we have some methods to define.
 Let's start with the instance method tests.
 The test output tells us that we need setters and getters for `title`, `schedule` and `description`.
-Let's make them `attr_accessors`
+Let's make them `attr_accessor`s

 ```ruby
 class Course